General

 Schools and creatives are encouraged to find their own partners before applying.

-We recommend that you watch the Creative Learning Partnerships information video and read the program guidelines before contacting us to provide your details.
+We recommend that you watch the Creative Learning Partnerships information and application guidance video and read the program guidelines before contacting us to provide your details.

 My school is not led by First Peoples but the activity we are undertaking involves First Peoples creative partners, community or Indigenous Cultural Intellectual Property (ICIP).
-What are the expected protocols?
+What should I consider?

 What is Indigenous Cultural Intellectual Property (ICIP)?